Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Related Work

 More recently, GRPO \citep{shao2024deepseekmath,sun2025reinforcement} has attracted attention as an efficient alternative.
-Dance-GRPO \citep{xue2025dancegrpo} and Flow-GRPO \citep{liu2025flow} pioneered the use of GRPO for T2I generation, unifying diffusion and flow matching through an SDE-based reformulation.
+Dance-GRPO \citep{xue2025dancegrpo} and Flow-GRPO \citep{liu2026flow} pioneered the use of GRPO for T2I generation, unifying diffusion and flow matching through an SDE-based reformulation.
 MixGRPO \citep{li2025mixgrpo} further improved efficiency via a mixed ODE–SDE paradigm.
 TempFlow-GRPO \citep{he2025tempflow} introduced temporal-aware weighting across denoising steps.
 Pref-GRPO \citep{wang2025pref} identified the issue of illusory advantage and reformulated the optimization objective as pairwise preference fitting.
 BranchGRPO \citep{li2025branchgrpo} restructured the rollout process into a branching tree, amortizing computation across shared prefixes.

-In contrast to these works, our approach explicitly addresses two key issues in GRPO-based T2I generation: (1) inaccurate advantage attribution, and (2) neglect of temporal dynamics.
-By introducing chunk-level optimization guided by the inherent temporal structure of flow matching, we enhance GRPO from the perspective of optimization granularity.
+In contrast to these works, our approach aims to mitigate the adverse effects of one key issue in GRPO methods: inaccurate advantage attribution.
+By introducing chunk-level policy optimization guided by the inherent temporal dynamics of flow matching, we enhance GRPO from the perspective of policy optimization granularity and stabilize its training.
+Note that the key difference of our approach from some process-reward methods, such as \citep{deng2026densegrpo}, lies in that we do not introduce any process rewards.
+Instead, we still assign the same outcome reward but shift the optimization from the step level to chunk level.
+Additional empirical results are provided in \Cref{additional_baselines_app}.